farah9990/smart-methods-training/web & NLP/web robot cotrollar/README.md

 requirements.txt : Next take a quick look at requirements.txt.
 That file simply prescribes the packages on which this app will depend.

-I hope you enjoy recording your own moving robot
+I hope you enjoy moving your own robot